thecdil/qr-generator/README.md

 # qr-generator

-Simple project to generate branded QR codes for library use.
+Simple project to generate branded QR codes for library use, powered by the [QR Code Styling](https://github.com/kozakdenys/qr-code-styling) library.
 Optionally adds [Google Analytics campaign utm parameters](https://support.google.com/analytics/answer/10917952) to track use of the QRs.
+See the About page for details of usage.

 ## Template Assets